5 Fast Facts: Palliative Care

 3. Palliative Care Can Be Helpful For the Whole Family

-4. There’s a Difference Between Hospice and Palliative Care
+4. There’s a Difference Between the Stages of Hospice and Palliative Care

 Hospice and palliative care are related, but they actually point to separate points along the treatment journey of a terminal illness.
 So, what is the difference between hospice and palliative care?
 It comes down to timing, severity, and a quality of life decision.